jasmainak/neurovault-meta/README.md

 Metanalysis of Neurovault data
 ------------------------------

+1. Change data_dir variable.
-1. First download all the images from neurovault.
+2. Download all the images from neurovault.
-2. Resample the images to a common coordinate frame.
+3. Resample the images to a common coordinate frame.
-3. Same metadata to csv file
+4. Same metadata to csv file.
-4. Run the encoder
+5. Run the encoder.